AmeliaMN/Greenwood_Book/_book/01-preface.md

 most basic interaction with R is available once you get the cursor active at the command prompt ">" by clicking in that panel (look for a blinking vertical line).
-The upper left panel is for writing, saving, and running your R code either in .R script files or .Rmd (markdown) files, discussed below.
+The upper left panel is for writing, saving, and running your R code either in .R script files or .qmd (markdown) files, discussed below.
 Once you have code available in this window, the "Run" button will execute the code for the line that your cursor is on or for any text that you have highlighted with your mouse.
 The "data management" or environment panel is